raspberrypilearning/networking-lessons/lesson-4/lesson.md

 There is a convention in networking where server computers (as in providing some kind of service) have static IP addresses.
 That way, the IP address can be entered into the DNS lookup database without worrying about it changing at some point in the future.

-**We need to be careful here!** If we just manually assign a static IP address, there is a possibility that the DHCP server could hand that same IP address out to another computer joining the network.
-To avoid that, we can change the *range* of IP addresses the DHCP server will give out.
+We need to be careful here: if we just manually assign a static IP address, there is a possibility that the DHCP server could hand that same IP address out to another computer joining the network.
+To avoid that, we can change the range of IP addresses the DHCP server will give out.
 If we start the DHCP range at a higher number, we can leave ourselves a block of non-DHCP IP addresses that we can freely assign as static addresses for servers.

 ### Back on the server Pi again